kevinantony10/hello-world/README.md

 # hello-world
 Hey Fellow Coders,

-Kevin here, I relatively new to the coding arena.
+Kevin here, I'm relatively new to the coding arena.